mahmoud-mahdy/CLI_for_coffe_shop/CLI_coffe_shop/README.md

 # How to run the app
-method one: can be run using Python on the command line or any other IDE method two: can be run using the stand-alone file (..\dist\main\main)
+method one: can be run using Python on the command line or any other IDE method two: can be run using the stand-alone file (..\dist\main\main) please note that the MYSQL database has to be working you can use the docker file to compose up the database container

 # Testing
 pytest is used to run unit tests as proof of concept however projects have been tested fully through manual testing.